-Remark 2.
-The NULI subdivision scheme generates limit curves that, with respect to the order-n NULICS interpolant, represent a tighter fitting of the given data.
-In fact, the subdivision scheme defines a sequence of refined polylines where the newly inserted vertices belong to the NULICS interpolants of denser and denser nested sets of points, that naturally represent a closer approximation of the underlying data polygons.
+Remark 2.2 The NULI subdivision scheme generates limit curves that, with respect to the order-n NULIFS interpolant, represent a tighter fitting of the given data (see Fig. 5.2).
+In fact, the subdivision scheme defines a sequence of refined polylines where the newly inserted vertices belong to the NULIFS interpolants of denser and denser nested sets of points, that naturally represent a closer approximation of the underlying data polygons.

-Denote now by d_i the length of the knot-interval $[x_i, x{i+1}]$, namely
+Denote now by d_i the length of the knot-interval with endpoints x_i, x{i+1} , namely